Menu

 Representing Survivors of Sexual Misconduct

-Abuse Guardians, a renowned nationwide coalition of legal advocates devoted to championing the rights of survivors of sexual abuse, proudly declares the appointment of Brian Kent from Laffey, Bucci & Kent as the esteemed Abuse Guardian for the state of New Jersey.
-This appointment is a testament to Brian Kent's exceptional expertise, unwavering dedication, and vast experience in safeguarding the interests of survivors.
+Abuse Guardians, a renowned nationwide coalition of legal advocates devoted to championing the rights of survivors of sexual abuse, proudly appoints Stewart Ryan, Esq. as the Abuse Guardian for the state of New Jersey.
+This appointment is a testament to Stewart's exceptional expertise, unwavering dedication, and vast experience in safeguarding the interests of survivors.

 Abuse Guardians stands as an esteemed alliance comprising distinguished legal professionals who have united to provide specialized advocacy for survivors of sexual abuse.
 With an exhaustive and meticulous selection procedure, the organization ensures that only the most devoted and empathetic attorneys become part of its esteemed network.
 The selection committee of Abuse Guardians rigorously evaluates each candidate's professional accomplishments, legal acumen, and unwavering commitment to pursuing justice on behalf of survivors.
 Through this comprehensive assessment, the organization guarantees that survivors in need receive unparalleled legal representation and unwavering support.